 Care for irritated skin with this gentle baby ointment.
 Apply to skin to heal or prevent diaper rash and chapped lips from teething or drooling.

 Almost all diaper rash creams qualify for HSA or FSA purchase, so stock up on your favorites.
-This one is fragrance-free and perfect for sensitive skin.
+This one contains all-natural hypoallergenic and non-toxic ingredients.

 Sunscreen